Symphony No. 6 (Tchaikovsky): Background

 I am now wholly occupied with the new work ... and it is hard for me to tear myself away from it.
 I believe it comes into being as the best of my works.
 I must finish it as soon as possible, for I have to wind up a lot of affairs and I must soon go to London.
 I told you that I had completed a Symphony which suddenly displeased me, and I tore it up.
 Now I have composed a new symphony which I certainly shall not tear up.

 The symphony was written in a small house in Klin and completed by August 1893.
 Tchaikovsky left Klin on 19 October for the first performance in Saint Petersburg, arriving "in excellent spirits".
-However, the composer began to feel apprehension over his symphony, when, at rehearsals, the orchestra players did not exhibit any great admiration for the new work.
+But he began to feel apprehension over the piece when, at rehearsals, the players did not exhibit any great admiration for it.
 Nevertheless, the premiere was met with great appreciation.
 Tchaikovsky's brother Modest wrote, "There was applause and the composer was recalled, but with more enthusiasm than on previous occasions.
 There was not the mighty, overpowering impression made by the work when it was conducted by Eduard Nápravník, on November 18, 1893, and later, wherever it was played."